 How can an arbitration attorney help me with my dispute?

-At Wilson, Reives & Silverman we have your best interests in mind at all times.
+At Wilson, Reives, Silverman & Doran we have your best interests in mind at all times.
 Before you submit an arbitration brief, it’s important to review it with an arbitration attorney and make sure it is accurate.

 One of our experienced arbitration attorneys can also help you prepare your opening remarks and gather evidence before your arbitration hearing, giving you a better chance of winning your case and moving on with your life.